 Top tip: oat milk is best for tea and coffee as it doesn’t curdle, and soya milk is lovely in cereal as it is very light and sweet in taste.

-2021 is an amazing year to be vegan.
-Vegan options in shops have exploded over the past year, so if you’re rushing to the shops after a busy day at work or in the library and fancy some oven food (are chicken nuggets calling?) head to the freezers and check out the plant-based aisle.
+Now is an amazing time to be vegan.
+Vegan options in shops have exploded over the past few years, so if you’re rushing to the shops after a busy day at work or in the library and fancy some oven food (are chicken nuggets calling?) head to the freezers and check out the plant-based aisle.

-Here you will find a plethora of delicious and easy to prepare offerings: Linda McCartney southern fried nuggets and pulled pork burgers, crispy ‘duck’ kits, Chicago Town stuffed crust pizza, sausage rolls and more!
-There is also always at least one vegan option on promotional offer, so this is always a good time to give something new a try.
+Here you will find many delicious and easy-to-prepare offerings: Linda McCartney southern fried nuggets and pulled pork burgers, crispy ‘duck’ kits, Chicago Town stuffed crust pizza, sausage rolls and more!
+There is always at least one vegan option on a promotional offer, so this is always a good time to give something new a try.

 If you’re looking for an extra layer to warm you up this Autumn, have a think about how to incorporate clothing into your vegan experiment.
 I’m a lover of puffer coats and thought I would have to say goodbye to these when I went vegan, but this is not the case - all you need to do is avoid coats with a down/feather filling (this can be found on the label, in the material description online or by asking the shop assistant).
 You will also save a pretty penny too as down-filled coats come at a premium.

-Shoe top tip: Dr. Martens have an ever-expanding vegan range which are very high in quality, there are now 18 vegan styles available which are clearly labelled on their website.
+Shoe top tip: Dr. Martens has an ever-expanding vegan range which is very high in quality, there are now 18 vegan styles available which are clearly labelled on their website.
 Schuh also has a more than decent offering (look out for the green ‘V’ on their website).

 Coffee shops are a fantastic way to have a play with vegan options (before I was fully vegan, baristas used to look at me inquisitively when I would order a soya coffee cooler with whipped cream!).